pantheon-systems/documentation/source/_docs/sftp.md

 Get the instructions for other [SFTP clients](/docs/sftp#sftp-clients).

-## Authenticating
+## Authenticating via SSH

 Follow development best practice workflows by [authenticating via SSH key for password-less access](/docs/ssh-keys).

+## Authenticating via Password

-Alternatively, you may use your Pantheon Dashboard password when prompted, however larger agencies with multiple developers who login frequently may cause access issues across the organization.
+Alternatively, you may use your Pantheon Dashboard password when prompted.
+(If you login with Google Single-Sign on and therefore don't have a password set please see our [troubleshooting tip](/docs/sftp/#i-cant-login-via-sftp-with-my-password) below.

+Larger agencies with multiple developers using password authentication who login frequently may see access issues across the organization.
 To avoid potential authentication failures, we strongly recommend using SSH keys.
 For details, see <a href="/docs/organization-faq#why-do-login-attempts-fail-for-all-users-across-my-organization-simultaneously?" data-proofer-ignore>Pantheon Organizations FAQs</a>.

 ## Committing SFTP Changes